Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 Aborting
 ```

-It looks as though Git has prevented a problem.
-Note that only `index.html`
-would have been overwritten; Bob didn't make any changes in `site.css`.
-If
-Alice hadn't changed `index.html`, Git would have gone ahead and committed the
-merge, which could have caused some trouble later on.
-It's always a good idea
-to run tests after a merge.)
-Alice uses `git diff` to see what Bob's changes
+It looks as though Git prevented a problem.
+Only `index.html` would have been overwritten; Bob didn't make any changes in `site.css`.
+If Alice hadn't changed `index.html`, Git would have gone ahead and committed the merge.
+If it did so, it could have caused trouble later on.
+(This is one reason why it's always a good idea to run tests after a merge.)

-were, specifying both the branch (`origin`) and the file (`index.html) to
+Alice uses `git diff` to see what Bob's changes were, specifying both the branch (`origin`) and the file (`index.html) to compare.
-compare.

 ```
 $  git diff origin -- index.html